AndrewBMartin/MetaModel/README.md

 >>> mm = MetaModel("forest.lp")
 ```

 Now there are some simple modifications that we want to perform on *forest.lp* so I've created a small Python module containing functions to perform those modifications.
-This modules is called *analysis_functions.py*.
+This module is called [*analysis_functions.py*](https://github.com/AndrewBMartin/meta_model/blob/master/analysis_functions.py).

 ```python
 >>> # We'll add the analysis_functions module to the MetaModel